 Tutors can help identify learning disabilities or other issues that your

 student may have.
-In-home tutors provide one-on-one teaching without the
+In-home tutors provide one-to-one teaching without the

 pressures of the classroom which helps to build confidence in your students.

 Don’t just yell at your students about their performance and punish

 them for bad grades.
 Instead, find out why they are not doing well.
 If

 they simply aren’t working hard enough, then work with them and

 their teachers to create study schedules and teach time management skills

 If they have gaps in their knowledge base or are simply not grasping the